lndl/sdlquake-autoclean/README.md

 ### Instalation

-Put the sdlquake-autoclean script file inside SDL Quake source folder and run it.
+Put the sdlquake-autoclean script file into SDL Quake source folder and run it.
 That's all.